 The government blamed the crisis on private businesses and "irresponsible" use of hard currency by ordinary Venezuelans.
 It ordered drastic cuts in dollar allowances for travellers, especially to popular destinations like Miami.
 Remittances to relatives abroad were also slashed.
-In a bid to curb runaway inflation, a new law restricting companies' profits to 30% of costs was introduced with long jail sentences for violators [7].
+In a bid to curb runaway inflation, a new law restricting companies' profits to 30% of costs was introduced with long jail sentences for violators [5].

-Without a big injection of dollars from the state oil company, Petróleos de Venezuela, which was bringing in 96% of foreign earnings, the crunch would continue.
-Better terms for foreign investors in the oil industry would bring in much-needed cash and boost stagnant production.
-But unless the government abandoned its antipathy to private capital, the prospect of new investment was dim.
-Shortages of goods were only likely to worsen.
-If Argentina was an outlier, Venezuela risked straying into a different category entirely [7].
+Without a big injection of dollars from the state oil company, Petróleos de Venezuela, the crunch would continue.
+Better terms for foreign investors in the oil industry would have brought in much-needed cash and boost stagnant production.
+But the government's antipathy to private capital made the prospect of new investment dim (see chart, GDP and oil production [7]).
+Shortages of goods worsened.
+If Argentina was an outlier, Venezuela risked straying into a different category entirely [5].

 In February 2015, Caracas decided to make a byzantine currency system even more complicated by introducing another official exchange rate to the two that already existed (plus the black market version).
-The move came after further pressure from falling oil prices [9].
+The move came after further pressure from falling oil prices [8].

 Multiple official exchange rates have to be buttressed by some form of capital control or they will collapse.
 The function they serve is to ration scarce foreign currency and, like all forms of rationing, that creates opportunities for the distribution of rents.
-Using multiple rates rather than letting a currency float offers the opportunity to reward political supporters at the expense of opponents [9].
+Using multiple rates rather than letting a currency float offers the opportunity to reward political supporters at the expense of opponents [8].

 In the case of Venezuela, the new third official rate, supposedly market-based, called the Simadi system, allowed individuals and companies to buy a limited amount of dollars through brokerages, money exchangers, banks and the public securities exchange.
-It replaced a previous similar system operating at a rate of about 50 bolívares to the US dollar and kicked off at a surprising exchange rate of 170 to the dollar - not far short of the black market rate that stood then at about 190 bolívares to the dollar, about 27 times the main official rate of 6.3 [10].

-The system ran into glitches as many Venezuelans queued up to trade bolívares for dollars - a maximum of \$300 per day, \$2000 a month and \$10 000 a year [10].
-But it covered only a small part of the economy's needs, meaning that the role it played in unifying Venezuela's four exchange rates into a single market-determined currency was minimal [9].
-Officials said 70% "of the economy's needs" would be supplied at the official exchange rate, and most of the rest at a complimentary rate of 12 bolívares [10].
+It replaced a previous similar system operating at a rate of about 50 bolívares to the US dollar and kicked off at a surprising exchange rate of 170 to the dollar - not far short of the black market rate that stood then at about 190 bolívares to the dollar, about 27 times the main official rate of 6.3 [9].
+The system ran into glitches as many Venezuelans queued up to trade bolívares for dollars - a maximum of \$300 per day, \$2000 a month and \$10 000 a year [9].
+But it covered only a small part of the economy's needs, meaning that the role it played in unifying Venezuela's four exchange rates into a single market-determined currency was minimal [8].
+Officials said 70% "of the economy's needs" would be supplied at the official exchange rate, and most of the rest at a complimentary rate of 12 bolívares [9].

 By April 2017, the severity of Venezuela's unfolding crisis was witnessed by a shrinking of the economy by 10% over 2016 and 23% smaller than in 2013.
-Inflation was forecast to exceed 1,600% in 2017 [8].
-With a widening fiscal deficit estimated at 20% of GDP (see chart, budget balance [8]), economists were calling for an outright devaluation [10].
-In 2000 Venezuela had enough reserves to cover more than seven months of imports; that dropped to under three months by 2013 (over the same period Russia's reserves grew from five months of import cover to ten, and Saudi Arabia's from four months to 37) [8].
+Inflation was forecast to exceed 1,600% in 2017 [6].
+With a widening fiscal deficit estimated at 20% of GDP (see chart, budget balance [6]), economists were calling for an outright devaluation [9].
+In 2000 Venezuela had enough reserves to cover more than seven months of imports; that dropped to under three months by 2015 (over the same period Russia's reserves grew from five months of import cover to ten, and Saudi Arabia's from four months to 30) [6].